elastic/kibana/x-pack/plugins/infra/public/components/log_stream/README.md

 To use the component, there are several things you need to ensure in your plugin:

 - In your `kibana.json` plugin, you need to either add `"requiredBundles": ["infra"]` or `"requiredPlugins": ["infra"]`.
-- Your plugin needs to be wrapped with a [`kibana-react` provider](https://github.com/elastic/kibana/blob/b2d0aa7b7fae1c89c8f9e8854ae73e71be64e765/src/plugins/kibana_react/README.md#L45).
+- The component needs to be mounted inside the hiearchy of a [`kibana-react` provider](https://github.com/elastic/kibana/blob/b2d0aa7b7fae1c89c8f9e8854ae73e71be64e765/src/plugins/kibana_react/README.md#L45).

 ## Usage